Digital learning environments

 Unite!
 Metacampus

-Unite! also has its own Moodle-based learning management system that offers easy login to all users who own credentials in any of the 9 partner universities.
+Unite! also has its own Moodle-based learning management system that offers easy login to all users with credentials in any of the nine partner universities.
 For this reason, Unite!
 Metacampus is an excellent platform for running Collaborative Courses.

-Do you want to learn how to use Metacampus?
+Would you like to learn how to use Metacampus?
 Enrol to the How to use Metacampus self-study course

 How to use Metacampus course